-Sherry Young is a founder and President of the firm of Rath, Young and Pignatelli, P.C.
+Sherry Young is a founder of the firm of Rath, Young and Pignatelli, P.C.
 She heads the firm’s Environmental Practice Group, and assists clients on federal and state environmental matters, real estate transactions, and business and finance transactions.

 Sherry focuses her practice on environmental law and environmental litigation, including environmental compliance, permits and approvals, and real estate transactions involving contaminated properties.
 She has extensive experience in litigation with state and federal regulators, and has achieved numerous successful settlements for industrial, commercial and municipal clients in a variety of cases.
 Sherry also has considerable experience in general corporate law, public and private financing, and estates and trusts.
 She is general counsel for a large, non-profit health care foundation, and advises a number of non-profits.

 Sherry serves on Eastern Bank Board of Trustees and the New Hampshire Advisory Board as well as the Board of the New Hampshire Charitable Foundation, the Board of Directors of New Hampshire Public Radio, the Advisory Board of the University of New Hampshire School of Law, and the New Hampshire Supreme Court Society.
 Sherry served on the 2009-2010 Death Penalty Study Commission as an appointee of Governor Lynch.
 She served as legislative counsel to then-Governor Judd Gregg in his 1988 administration.
 She was the first woman to chair the State Capital Legal Group, a network of independent law firms in all U.S. State capitals and in business markets and financial centers worldwide.